suchyta1/suchyta_utils/README.md

 <h1> Documentation </h1>

-Refer to the [Sphinx documenation](http://www.physics.ohio-state.edu/~suchyta.1/suchyta_utils/doc/html/) for the python module.
+Refer to the [Sphinx pages](http://www.physics.ohio-state.edu/~suchyta.1/suchyta_utils/doc/html/) for the documentation.
 Apologies if not everything is documented, I'm trying to keep it up to date.
 The shell commands are things that could easily just be aliases in an rc file, but the ones included here are shell agnostic.
 They work in bash or tcsh.